Canton (village), New York: Education

 The Village of Canton is home to two colleges.
 SUNY Canton is a two-/four-year college located in the western part of the village.
 Its entrance is accessible via NY RT 68 (West Main Street).
 SUNY Canton is also home to the David Sullivan/St. Lawrence County Law Enforcement Academy that provides police training to local, county, state and federal agencies as well as new police officers in its 5-month police academy every spring.

 St. Lawrence University, a four-year liberal arts college located in the eastern part of the village, is home to several sports, including its famous NCAA Division I hockey team and several notable alumni.
 Access to the college is via US RT 11 (East Main Street).

-Canton Central School District is centered in the village of Canton at Hugh Williams Senior High School, home of the Golden Bears.
+Canton Central School District, which covers the entire village, is centered in the village of Canton at Hugh Williams Senior High School, home of the Golden Bears.

 Police department

 The village's police department is located in the municipal building on Main Street.
 It is composed of a Chief of Police, three sergeants and five patrolmen.
 The department has one full-time and two part-time dispatchers.

-The department is staffed 24 hours a day/7 days a week.
+In January 2025, Canton Police Chief Ryan Cole made an announcement that the village would be at full sworn officer capacity upon the hiring of 1 additional officer.

 Fire department

-The Canton Fire Department, which is at its new location at 77 Riverside Drive, is an all-volunteer fire department with one chief, three assistant chiefs and nearly 80 members.
+The Canton Fire Department, located at 77 Riverside Drive, is an all-volunteer fire department with one chief, three assistant chiefs and nearly 80 members.
 The department also operates a Paramedic Ambulance service and serves the people of the village and town of Canton as well as providing mutual aid services to surrounding towns.
 In 2008 the fire department answered over 1500 fire and EMS calls.